 Some days ago, I wrote an article about developing ARM-Templates.
-In this article I want to focus on ARM-Templates in conjunction with a build and release pipeline.
+In this article, I want to focus on ARM-Templates in conjunction with a build and release pipeline.
 With the „infrastructure as code“ paradigm even administrators need to cope with their own pipelines and make them as save as possible when deploying resources.

-Even more it is essential that you are sure as much as possible, that your declarative code is working properly.
+Even more, it is essential that you are sure as much as possible, that your declarative code is working properly.
 So the following tips just give my experience (which could also be limited) on what to focus on.
-The reader is always inclined to have it’s own opinion.
-I can’t wait to get the arguments, if somebody does not agree on certain points. 🙂
+The reader is always inclined to have its own opinion.
+I can’t wait to get the arguments if somebody does not agree on certain points. 🙂

 1. DevOps Pipeline first, Complexity second!

 First build your pipeline with a most basic starting point of an arm template that simply works.
-For Developer who develop any solution with CI / CD pipelines know that that already.
+For Developer who develops any solution with CI / CD pipelines know that that already.
 But Operations still seem to be very new to this.
 The biggest problem you can have with automation is that you implement your automation too late.
 You could ask: “What is the problem?”.
 Easy, the problem is complexity.
 If you start early with your pipeline for ARM templates, you reduce sources of errors.
-This means you can identify the source of errors faster, since there are less.
-When the pipeline is optimized in the beginning, you will have less problems later as well.
+This means you can identify the source of errors faster since there are less.
+When the pipeline is optimized in the beginning, you will have fewer problems later as well.

 So, start your project setup with a working CI / CD pipeline!